Leopold and Loeb Walking Tour

 Join us, raise a glass, and learn more about this city you love!

 Must be 21+ to purchase a ticket to History Happy Hour.
-Ticket includes craft beer tasting, tours, and museum admission.
+Ticket includes two complimentary drinks, and Museum admission.

 Sit back and take in the skyline at sunset as CHM's John Russick narrates the history of art deco buildings along the river.
 Highlights include the Mather Tower, Merchandise Mart, and Civic Opera House.